 ISAIAH HOUSE MINISTRIES OUTREACH

 Volunteer to help distribute food for those in need the last Saturday of each month.
-Meet in the church parking lot to leave at 7:45 a.m. to carpool to St. Elizabeth-Covington parking lot to sign in there and help with distributions..
+Be at the volunteer tent at St. Elizabeth-Covington parking lot by 8:30 a.m. to sign in and help with distributions.

-Clothing Donations...are collected throughout the year for those who work and live at the racetrack!
-If you would like more information about helping with this, please contact the church office.
+RACETRACK donations are collected throughout the year for those who work and live at the racetrack.

 Summer mission trip - please contact Daryl Knauer for more information.